 Your future and future generations are waiting.
 Contact us to enroll in our Waterbury, Connecticut-based or online child studies program now.

-Licensure is a professional process that varies from state to state.
+The Bachelors in Child Studies does not lead to teacher certification/ licensure to teach in public schools.
+Certification/ licensure is a professional process that varies from state to state.
 Please consult the appropriate state agency to determine the specific requirements for licensure in your state.

 Step 1 of 2